rayshiue/DLCV_2023fall/Video-Question-Answering-on-STAR-Situated-Reasoning-main/README.md

 ```
 bash finetune.sh
 ```
-For TAs, how I reproduce the performance of the Flipped-VQA:
+For TAs, how to reproduce our results:
 1. Calculate the correct base learning rate:\
-the author apply 0.09 as blr with 4 GPUs; therefore, we have to set 0.09*4=0.36 as blr when using single GPU.
+the author set blr as 0.09 with 4 GPUs; therefore, we set blr as 0.09*4=0.36 for a single GPU.
 2. Remove distributed training:\
-I've no idea why the performance increase when I remove distributed training with same hyperparameters.
+The performance is improved after disabling distributed training.
 3. Set constant learning rate with warm up:\
-I reproduce the performance with constant learning rate.
+To reproduce our results, please use a constant learning rate.

 ## Inference